Craig Robinson is Executive Vice President and Chief Diversity Officer for NBCUniversal. He reports directly to NBCUniversal CEO Jeff Shell.

 The company has been acknowledged for its leadership in diversity & inclusion, with repeat recognition on the Forbes list of Best Employers for Diversity, the Fortune list of 50 Best Workplaces for Diversity, and the DiversityInc list of Top 50 Companies for Diversity.

-Robinson was named to his position in August 2011, having previously served from 2008 as President and General Manager of KNBC-TV, the NBC Owned Station in Los Angeles where he oversaw all aspects of the television station including news, sales and community relations.
-Robinson was promoted to that position in 2008 after serving as the station’s EVP of Operations and Digital Strategy for one year.
+Robinson was named to his position in August 2011, having previously served from 2008 as President and General Manager of KNBC-TV, the NBC Owned Station in Los Angeles, where he oversaw all aspects of the television station including news, sales and community relations.

-Robinson’s interest in diversity and inclusion was sparked at an early age by his parents.
-His Chinese-American mother retired after a long career working for the County of Los Angeles, much of it spent serving underrepresented communities.
-His father was one of the first African-American consultants for the Fair Employment Practices Commission (FEPC), where he investigated allegations of discrimination in housing and employment.
-Race, equality and civil rights were common topics at the Robinson dinner table and memories of those conversations continue to drive his commitment to diversity and inclusion today.
-He was raised in the Echo Park District of Los Angeles and graduated from UCLA with a degree in Political Science.
+Raised in the Echo Park district of Los Angeles, Robinson’s interest in public service was sparked at an early age by his parents.
+His Chinese-American mother retired after a long career in public service, much of it in support of low-income families through the Aid to Families with Dependent Children program.
+Robinson’s father was one of the first Black consultants for the Fair Employment Practices Commission (FEPC), where he investigated allegations of racial, gender and age discrimination in housing and employment.
+Race, equality and civil rights were frequent topics at the Robinson dinner table and those discussions continue to inform and drive his commitment to diversity and inclusion today.